aflamiano-career/aflamiano-career/README.md

 :computer: I’m currently working on getting a full-time job as a frontend web developer.<br/>
 :seedling: I’m constantly learning more in-depth HTML, CSS and JS.<br/>
-:mag_right: I have work experience in software QA which I am able to leverage as a developer.<br/>
+:mag_right: I have work experience in software development as part of QA which I am also able to leverage as a developer.<br/>

 This github contains the projects I have created which you may look into and inspect freely.
 These projects are responsive by design and can be viewed from different devices whether desktop / mobile.
 These are frontend mentor solutions for now and focus only on the landing pages and main pages which I plan to add more of as I continue to have fun delving into the world of front-end design / development (Please see repository readme files for more information about frontend mentor challenges).
 I also plan to add my own designs and projects here in the future.